reflex-dev/reflex-web/docs/styling/responsive.md

 The text will change color based on your screen size.
 If you are on desktop, try changing the size of your browser window to see the color change.

+_New in 0.5.6_

-You can also use `rx.breakpoints`.
-Each size maps to a corresponding key, the value of each will be applied when the screen size is greater than or equal to the named breakpoint.
+Responsive values can also be specified using `rx.breakpoints`.
+Each size maps to a corresponding key, the value of which will be applied when the screen size is greater than or equal to the named breakpoint.

 ```python demo
 rx.text(